Roshan-pindiprolu/code-notebook/README.md

 ## 🙋‍♂️ About Me

-Hi, I'm [Your Name]!
+Hi, I'm Roshan Pindiprolu!
 I'm learning software development and using this repo to stay organized and consistent in my studies.
 I'm passionate about:
 - Solving problems through code 🧠
 - Documenting everything for future reference 🗒️
 - Sharing what I learn with others 🌱